nivi98/android1/README.md

-2.On clicking particular person the result is as shown below.
+2.On clicking the particular person the result is as shown below.